Wednesday, September 27, 2023

 Sevierville and John Sevier

 You will find the name, Sevier, all over Tennessee.
 Sevierville is in Sevier County and so on.
 So, who was he?
 Well, besides being one of my great-great etc. ancestors, John Sevier, a pioneer, and Revolutionary War hero, almost single handedly created the state.
 He had help of course, but back when the territory was under North Carolina control, he moved all of his family and his extended family (which was huge) into what is now Tennessee along the Nolichucky River.
+He actively encouraged others to settle there as well and with his leadership they established the first civil government in the area.
 Later, he and his brothers fought a decisive victory against the British who had sought to defeat the Patriots by an eastern assault.
 Sevier was a natural leader, very much like his Commander and Chief, George Washington, and when No. Carolina released its claim on its northern territory so that it could become a state, John Sevier was voted its first Governor.

 Sevierville was named after John Sevier by a good friend and supporter.
 The town is also very proud of the fact that Dolly Parton grew up there.
 Unfortunately, we didn’t spend a lot of time in Sevierville.
 It looked like a charming little town.
 We did stop at the Sevier County Court House, a beautiful old building with monuments to not only Dolly but to John Sevier who is almost as famous as Dolly 😊!